WISN-TV: Summer 2012 Time Warner Cable carriage dispute

 As Hearst and Time Warner Cable entered into a retransmission consent dispute that resulted in Hearst's stations being removed from TWC's systems in certain markets on July 10, 2012, WISN was not immediately removed from its Milwaukee area systems in an eleventh hour announcement, as the direct fiber connection between WISN and TWC was then the same line utilized to Charter Communications; before the two companies merged in 2017 as Spectrum, Charter served the outer portions of the market such as western Waukesha County and most of Washington, Fond du Lac and Sheboygan counties.
 Under a side agreement between the providers, TWC was bound to keep the fiber connection on the air, along with Hearst for Charter.
 It was the only Hearst station to remain on TWC during the dispute, but with both Start Over video on demand and the ability to record station programming to TWC DVRs completely removed.
 Charter then tried to pursue a different method of transmitting WISN's signal to remove itself as an intermediary from the dispute, and was able to make the arrangements by July 12, allowing WISN's removal from Time Warner Cable one day later, with WISN's SD and HD channel slots replaced with Hallmark Movie Channel.
 The dispute was resolved on July 19, returning the station to TWC's systems that evening.

 Programming

-Syndicated programming

-Syndicated programming currently broadcast on WISN includes The Jennifer Hudson Show, Rachael Ray, Tamron Hall, Entertainment Tonight and Live with Kelly and Ryan.